 Next, open the menu for the Play app.
 Tap your profile icon located at the upper right-hand corner of your screen.

 Step 3 – Access Account and Device Preferences

 From the Settings menu, scroll down to the “Account and device preferences”.

 Keep in mind that this only clears the searches you performed on this particular device.
 Though Google accounts are often linked together, the search history clearance only works for the device you are on.
 If you want to clear the Play Search history for all your devices, you will have to repeat this for every single one of them.

 Did you know that Google Play saves every app you’ve ever downloaded, even if you deleted it from your device?
-The record of your downloads is kept in your Play Library.
+The record of your downloads is kept in your Play account.
 While it may be convenient if you want to re-download an app you liked, why would you want to keep ones that you didn’t?

 Step 1 – Access Play Store

 First, access the Play Store from your device.
 Tap on its icon from your Home screen or app drawer.